warengonzaga/wifi-passview/README.md

 ## Contributing

-Contributions are welcome, create a pull request to this repo and I will review your code.
+Contributions are welcome, create a pull request to **dev** branch of this repo and I will review your code.

 ## Issues